Route Builders and Actions

 Once OX determines which code to run to fulfill the request, it will call that code.
 The code that is called will receive an OX::Request object as its first argument (other than the invocant, if called as a method), which can be used to access all of the request information.
 The action code should return the response to use, which can be any of:

-This will result in a response with a 200 response code and Content-Type set to text/html.
+- A string - This will result in a response with a 200 response code and - Content-Typeset to- text/html.

-This will use the result of calling the finalize method.
-This will typically be generated by calling new_response on the request object that you receive.
+- An OX::Response object - This will use the result of calling the - finalizemethod.
+This will typically be generated by calling- new_responseon the request object that you receive.

 All requests will be decoded and all responses will be encoded as UTF-8 automatically, so your application can deal entirely with Unicode strings.
 This behavior can be changed if necessary, but we will discuss that in a future post.